Welcome to Pretty Presets & Actions! We're so glad you're here.

-We live in an age of Shortcuts and Textese.
-And, as business people, time is money.
-Yes, we want to capitalize on every minute, cutting our time wherever we can.
-However, excellent content and format isn’t the place to cut corners.
+We live in an age of shortcuts and textese.
+And, as a business person I understand time is money.
+Yes, most of us want to capitalize on every minute, saving time wherever we can.
+However, excellent content and format is NOT the place to cut corners.

 Don’t try to be someone you’re not, but do try to post photos and content that others will find interesting.
-Have a great technique to capture backlight or coax a smile out of the most stubborn photography subjects?
+Do you have a great technique to capture backlight or really know how to coax a smile out of the most stubborn photography subjects?
 Do share!

 As a writer who has written for a long time, I have never stopped challenging myself to learn new words, explore new ideas, create original content when it seems the well has run dry, push the boundaries, and learn, learn, learn.